xiix0/scam/README.md

-Today is the tomorrow you worried about yesterday.
+Your supervisor is thinking about you.